Can you hear Donna Summer playing the background?

 I feel better now that I have gotten that off my chest.

 I've confessed before about my lifelong obsession with the color black.
 And how I've reformed myself.
 Now I will allow myself to wear turquoise, brown, yellow, purple, green.
 See, I'm happy now.
-But I still maintain my arsenal of black.
-Just cuz.
+But I still maintain my arsenal of black, just because.
 You know, just like a crack fiend likes to hold onto his pipe for old times sake.
 To remember the good times.

 Well, I fell off the wagon.